 In an economy that’s becoming increasingly global, financial institutions are now more vulnerable than ever before to criminal activity.
-Luckily, Know Your Customer (KYC) solutions exist to protect financial institutions against fraud, corruption, money laundering, terrorist financing and many more other associated risks.
+Luckily, Know Your Customer / KYC verification technology solutions exist to protect financial institutions against fraud, corruption, money laundering, terrorist financing and many more other associated risks.

 What exactly is KYC?